2014 Success Study

 Hedging Their Bets

 According to the fourth annual study, in 2014 even more small business owners - a whopping 77% - feel successful about how their business is operating.
-This is an increase of 7% over 2013 results.

 They define success based on meeting lifestyle needs, profitability and passion for work

 When it comes to feeling successful, small business owners value the ability to support a comfortable lifestyle (83%), work they feel passionate about (79%), having free time to do what they wish (70%) and profitability (73%) above all.